Tanganelli/CoAPthon/README.md

 CoAPthon
 ========

-CoAPthon is a python library to the CoAP protocol compliant with the RFC.
+CoAPthon is a python 2.7 library to the CoAP protocol compliant with the RFC.
 Branch is available for the Twisted framework.

+For python 3 please visit https://github.com/Tanganelli/CoAPthon3

 Citation
 --------